Toon Boom Harmony 17.0.0

 - Some Brush tool tips that were packaged with earlier versions of Harmony were not packaged with Harmony 16.0.0 and Harmony 16.0.1.

-- When using the Stamp tool with the Draw Behind option, the order in which the strokes in the artwork of the stamp are laid on top of each other is reversed.
+- When using the Stamp tool with the Draw Behind tool mode, the different strokes in the stamp's artwork are laid on the canvas in their reverse order.